hanabi/hanabi.github.io/README.md

   * Donald knows that since Alice did a 1-for-1 instead of a 2-for-1, he should chop move.
   * Cathy does not know that Donald will chop move until he demonstrates it or until the blue 3 in her hand is directly clued.

+### The Dump Truck

+* When someone blind plays their chop, there is usually an emergency happening and it was either a *Scream Blind-Play* or a *Stop Blind Play*.
+* However, if someone blind plays their chop and there was no emergency, it must be something else.
+* This means that one player has a fully playable hand from left to right.
+Like a dump truck, they are expected to unload everything onto the table.
+* Most times, all cards in the hand will be unclued.
+But if not, the player is still expected to play everything from left to right in order.
+* In the middle of the game, it is relatively safe to blind play your chop card, since it is known to not be a critical/playable card.
+* In the beginning of the game, it may not be safe to blind play your chop card.
+In this situation, you may see that multiple players have the opportunity to initiate the *Dump Truck*.
+Normally, it is best to let the player immediately before the blind-player do it.
+If they have an unsafe chop, then the 2nd player before the blind-player should do it, and so forth.

 ### The Dupe Bluff

 * This is where you perform a *Bluff* such that the card that is blind played is already touched in someone else's hand AND the player who has the other copy has full knowledge of the card.